smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #71 - Employee Validation

 Due to a sub-optimal database design by the database architecture team, employee records are split across two separate tables: one for temporary employees and another for permanent employees.
-You are faced with the following challenges.
+You face the following challenges.

 1. Ensure that an employee is not simultaneously listed in both the Temporary and Permanent employee tables.
 An INSERT into the Temporary or Permanent tables should fail if this criterion is not met.
 2. Confirm that any employee added to either the Temporary or Permanent table has a corresponding entry in the main Employees table.
 An INSERT into the Temporary or Permanent table should fail if this criterion is not met.